Whether you're just

 Investing sooner can make a big difference in the long-term growth of your investments.

-- Compounding: Compounding refers to the ability of an investment to generate earnings, which are then reinvested in order to generate their own earnings.
+- Power of Compounding: Compounding refers to the ability of an investment to generate earnings, which are then reinvested in order to generate their own earnings.
+This can make a huge difference in savings over the long-term.

-- Market timing: You could miss out on crucial gains, which typically come after dips in the market, by being on the sidelines for even a few days.
+- Market timing: Many of the market’s most significant moves happen in short, unpredictable spurts.
+You could miss out on crucial gains, which typically come after dips in the market, by being on the sidelines for even a few days.

-- Long-term growth: Market volatility is normal and expected, but long-term growth can beat short-term fluctuations.
+- Long-term growth: Negative events in the media may cause fear in investors who then stay on the sidelines at the expense of their long-term financial goals.
+Market volatility is normal and expected, but long-term growth can beat short-term fluctuations.

 Investing for the Long Term